carpentries/instructor-training/_episodes/19-introductions.md

 **Highlight main aspects of the schedule.**

-**Communicate the workshop structure** so the learners will understand the decisions that have made in designing the workshop.
+**Communicate the workshop structure** so the learners will understand the decisions that have been made in designing the workshop.
 Make sure to highlight
 the learning objectives and the hands-on instructional strategies we use and the workshop policies.